AlienLabZ/aliendroid-activerecord/README.md

 		public Integer age;
 	}

-That's is all you need.
+That's all you need.
 No annotations are required.
 Not even configurations.
 Now, you can simply do:

 	public MyActivity extends RoboActivity {